max-fletcher/ray-advertising-test/README.md

 # Ray Advertising Test

+## To the interviewers
+The "backup" folder contains the insomnia collection you can use to test the APIs.
+You need not bother with the Test folder in that collection.
+Just hit the APIs under AppUsers and it should work.
+I didn't use redis or node-cache to store data as initially, it seemed simpler to use an object and use that as a mock DB.
+However, I later realized that it forced me to veer off of established ES6 standards so I hope that will not cause problems.
+I am well aware of what the ES6 standards are and how to use them.
+I hope I will be forgiven for that for now.

 ## Contributing Guidelines

 Welcome to the **Ray Advertising Test**!
 We appreciate your interest in contributing to our project.
 To maintain a high standard of quality and ensure smooth collaboration, please adhere to the following rules and regulations when contributing to this project.